Lincoln Dining Services

 - Our breakfast and lunch menus adhere to the nutritional guidelines set forth by the USDA

-- We are working to make secondary a la carte options healthier.
-Changes made so far include: only baked chips, smaller serving sizes, low or no calorie beverages; candy or soda is never sold in the food service program.
+- We are working to make the secondary a la carte options healthier.
+Changes made so far include: only baked chips, smaller serving sizes, low or no-calorie beverages; candy or soda is never sold in the foodservice program.